Outte/Sample-Site/README.md

 # Sample-Site
-Just a normal static website template
+Just a normal static website/blog template for the FungaCode Gallery